BGrewell/boop/README.md

 # Boop

-**Boop** is a lightweight proxy designed to expose services listening on unexposed ports.
-This tool was designed for use in CTFs and should be used with caution in any production or other sensitive environments.
+**Boop** is a lightweight proxy designed to expose services listening on loopback ip addresses.

+## Why?

+    - To expose services on localhost
+    - To expose services inside private networks
+    - Because sometimes using ssh tunnels is just a pain
+    - Because sometimes quick and dirty beats the clean way